abitofhelp/hybrid_app_ada/README.md

 | **macOS** | ✅ Full | CI tested, console I/O |
 | **Windows** | ✅ Full | CI tested (v2.0.0+), console I/O |
 | **Embedded** | 🔧 Untested | Architecture supports it, not yet validated |

-> **Note**: This application is not yet SPARK-friendly.
-SPARK compatibility is planned for future releases when embedded deployment is required.

 ## Architecture